Silver25/neurographic-artist/README.md

 ### Local deployment on workstation
 - from installation of Python on Windows OS to runing project in the browser
+- setup of the environment on computer with installation of VS Code, Python and Git
+- installation of needed extensions for VS Code
+- saving global credentials for Git [for connection from VS Code to GitHub]
+- test of installed components
+- Organize a *folder structure* - main folder for all Projects ...
+- .. and with copy of the repository/clone, subfolder for each project creates VS Code
+- clone of remote/GitHub repository download last version of the code, files and attachments
+- for fully functional project to run locally on a computer it's important to install all dependencies
+- with command in terminal: pip install -r requirements.txt VS Code will install everything from the list

 ### Setup and startup of the Project in Cloud
 - Create new GitHub repository from template